caoccao/Javet/docs/development/build_javet_with_docker.rst

 Build Javet with Docker
 =======================

-The Docker build supports building Javet for Linux and Windows.
-As Docker supports Linux and Windows with WSL2, Javet for Linux can also be built on Windows.
+The Docker build supports building Javet for Linux, Windows and Android.
+As Docker supports Linux and Windows with WSL2, Javet for Linux and Android can also be built on Windows.

-Regarding Docker build for Mac OS, contributors are welcome if you are interested.
+Regarding the Docker build for Mac OS, contributors are welcome if you are interested.
 Or, you will have to wait for a long while.

 Build Environment
 =================